 Looking for a Portland Chapter 13 attorney?
-Representing clients in the Portland, Oregon metro area, Michael D. O’Brien & Associates, P.C. has helped many consumers use Chapter 13 bankruptcy to take control of their debt situation and attain financial stability.
+Representing clients in the Portland, Oregon metro area, Michael D. O’Brien & Associates, P.C. has helped many consumers use Chapter 13 bankruptcy.
+It can help take control of their debt situation and attain financial stability.

 Often, people who file for bankruptcy face a daunting amount of debt and collection activity, but still have a steady income and assets that they do not want to lose.
-Chapter 13 temporarily stops creditors from pursuing collection actions, allowing you to negotiate new, more manageable payment terms with your creditors.
+Chapter 13 temporarily stops creditors from pursuing collection actions.
+This allows you to negotiate new, more manageable payment terms with your creditors.
 Furthermore, if you have obligations that cannot be discharged under Chapter 7, such as child support, student loans, and tax debt, Chapter 13 may be the right option for you.